 • Strengthen and support educational institutions (especially primary, secondary and vocational levels) promote quality educational.

-• Effectively monitor the education of OVC and ensure their meet their basic educational needs.
+• Effectively monitor the education of OVC and ensure their basic educational needs are meet.

 • Promote and provide Functional Adult Literacy (FAL) of OVC Household care-givers and other marginalized community members.

 • Communities education on environmental protection and importance of tree planting measures.